repobee/repobee/docs/update.rst

     [INFO] Opened issue ham-master-repo-1/#1-'Nice title'
     [INFO] done!

-Note that RepoBee tries to push 3 times before finally giving up and opening an issue.
+Note that RepoBee tries to push 3 times before finally giving up and opening an issue, as a failed push could be due to any number of reasons, such as connection issues or misaligned planets.
 This is because pushes can fail for other reasons than rejections, such as timeouts and other network errors.

 .. note::

     If you forget to specify the ``-i|--issue`` argument and get a rejection, you may simply rerun ``update`` and add it.
-All updated repos will simply be listed as ``up-to-date``, and the rejecting repos will still reject the push!
-However, be careful not to run ``update`` with ``-i`` multiple times, as it will then open the same issue multiple times.
+All updated repos will simply be listed as ``up-to-date`` (which is a successful update!), and the rejecting repos will still reject the push.
+However, be careful not to run ``update`` with ``-i`` multiple times, as it will then open multiple issues.